Devdutt Pattanaik: Career

-He has also been the story consultant at Indian television network Star TV, where Devon Ke Dev...Mahadev is based on his work and Epic channel, where he presents Devlok with Devdutt Pattanaik.
+He has also been the story consultant at Indian television network Star TV, where Devon Ke Dev...Mahadev is based on his work.

-In 2015, Pattanaik presented the Hindi television series Devlok with Devdutt Pattanaik on the "EPIC ON" channel.
+In 2015, Devdutt presented the Hindi television series Devlok with Devdutt Pattanaik on the "EPIC ON" channel.
 In the show, he attempts to demystify and decode the folklore and traditions that accompanies Indian mythology.
 In December 2016, he made "his debut on the Forbes India Celeb 100 list, on the 93rd spot."

-Pattanaik worked on Audible Originals (India)'s audiobook titled Suno Mahabharat Devdutt Pattanaik ke Saath and Revisiting Mahabharata with Devdutt Pattanaik.
+Devdutt worked on Audible Originals (India)'s audiobook titled Suno Mahabharat Devdutt Pattanaik ke Saath and Revisiting Mahabharata with Devdutt Pattanaik.
 In his show he talks about the details of the war in the Mahabharata, how it affected the world, and what happened to India after the death of the Pandavas and the Kauravas.
 He also communicates the Vedic tenets which describes karma and dharma.

 Art

 Columnist Koral Dasgupta mentions, "Pattanaik’s art follows a particular style and is dependent on expertly sketched lines but the focus is never the perfection of hands and limbs and props.
 The pursuit is clearly that of beauty and depiction; not the grammatical detailing of a photograph!"